zammad/zammad/.dev/ai-agent-instructions.md

 GitHub hosts a read-only mirror.
 The agent uses the **GitHub MCP server** for issues and **`glab` CLI** for GitLab operations.

+Stories are refined and broken down into task issues before this lifecycle starts (`/refine-story` → `/plan-story`).
+Bugs skip that and enter it directly.

 Lifecycle: Understand → Research → Plan → Branch (`/prepare-issue-branch`) →
 Implement → Test → Commit → Review → MR (`/create-mr`) → Cherry-pick
 (`/cherry-pick-to-stable`)